-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings .

-- Click Computer Management.

-On a smartphone, this option is in the pop-up menu.

-- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point 🔷.

-- 5. Click Edit.

-- 6. Choose a service from the Cloud Service pop-up menu.

-- 7. Configure the settings on the pane.

-- 8. Click Save.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🗱 . - 3.
+Click Computer Management.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point Server . - 5.
+Click Edit. - 6.
+Choose a content delivery network from the Content Delivery Network pop-up menu. - 7.
+Configure the settings on the pane. - 8.
+Click Save.